 '''

 public interface Service {

 public void cleanup();

-}

 '''

-Certain services are only used at bootstrap and need to be cleaned up afterwards in order not to consume memory.
-A service that implements the specialized org.jboss.weld.bootstrap.api.BootstrapService interface receives a cleanupAfterBoot() method invocation once Weld initialization is finished but before the deployment is put into service.
+are only Certain services used at bootstrap and need to be cleaned up afterwards in order not to consume memory. А service that implements the specialized org.jboss.weld.bootstrap.api.BootstrapService interface receives a cleanupAfterBoot() method invocation once Weld initialization is finished but before the deployment is put into service.

+'''

 public interface BootstrapService extends Service {

-'''

 void cleanupAfterBoot();

+}

 '''

 Weld uses a generic-typed service registry to allow services to be registered.
-All services implement the Service interface.
+All services implement the service interface.
 The service registry allows services to be added and retrieved.